-The reserve is 176 hectare in size and is managed to allow good public access whilst maintaining and improving its biodiversity.
-The site has a range of distinctive habitats hosting an abundance of wildlife, some of national and international importance.
+The reserve is 176 hectare in size and is managed to allow good public access whilst maintaining and improving its biological diversity.
+The site has a range of distinctive habitats hosting an abundance of wildlife.
 For those wishing to explore on foot, by bicycle or by horse, Epsom Common is a wild and wonderful site.